chinamike65/hugo-tuolesi/content/book6/book6en.md

 Don't be greedy for relatives and friends, and don't have hatred for enemies.
 In fact, relatives and friends are equal to each other.
 There are no eternal relatives and friends, and there is no eternal enemy.

 Today's relatives and friends will become tomorrow's enemies, and today's enemies will also become tomorrow's relatives and friends.
-This is the impermanence of the six realms of reincarnation.
+This is the impermanence of the six realms of rebirth.

 In essence, all sentient beings are equal and should be treated with an equal mind, so we must always express our equanimity.

 If we ourselves are greedy for our relatives and friends, we should make a vow to practice, hoping to get rid of greed one day earlier and have a balanced state of mind.

-Section 5: The Key to Sending out the Four Immeasurable Hearts The four immeasurable hearts are all the same, starting from the closest person, to the closer, then to the farther, and then to the common people.
+Section 5 - The Key to Sending out the Four Immeasurable Hearts

+The four immeasurable hearts are all the same, starting from the closest person, to the closer, then to the farther, and then to the common people.

 When you send out the four immeasurable hearts to ordinary people, you must not send them vaguely together.

-You have to find someone you know from among ordinary people, set your heart on him, and then expand to another person, and then to other ordinary people.
+You have to find someone you know from among ordinary people, set your mind on him, and then expand to another person, and then to other ordinary people.

 140

 In the end, if you choose an ordinary person at random, and you can send out the four immeasurable minds without any obstacles, you will be considered a success.

-After this achievement, try again to a certain opponent, and if you can really express it, then add it to other more enemies and opponents.
+After this achievement, try again with a certain opponent, and if you can really express it, then add more enemies and opponents.

 When one can send out loving-kindness or the four immeasurable hearts to all enemies, then one will truly achieve and become a great person.